getsolus/help-center-docs/installation/preparing-to-install/en.md

 3. Etcher will automatically select your USB drive.
 If it has selected the wrong one, click “Change” and select the correct one.
 4. Click “Flash!”.
 5. You may be prompted for your macOS user password.
+6. Once Etcher has finished it is safe to remove the USB drive.

 {{< altimg "mac-etcher.jpg" "help-center/installation/preparing-to-install/" >}}

-6. Once Etcher has finished it is safe to remove the USB drive.

 You may see a message stating “The disk you inserted was not readable by this computer.” once Etcher finishes, this can be ignored.

 ##### Command Line

-1. First, insert the USB drive into your computer and open Terminal (found in Applications/Utilities).
+First, insert the USB drive into your computer and open Terminal (found in Applications/Utilities).

-2. You need to identify your USB drive by listing your storage devices with the following command:
+Now you'll need to identify your USB drive by listing your storage devices with the following command:

 ``` bash
 diskutil list